HeatherRemacle/exchangelabops/plays/play2.md

 ---
 [Previous Play](/CITZ-IMB-playbook/play1)

-## Successfully Navigate the CITZ IM-IT Project Intake Process
+## Successfully navigate the Ministry project intake process
 To improve our ability to deliver successful IM/IT services that meet the Ministries goals and objectives, business units work with experienced senior business consultants.
 Following the Ministries IM/IT Governance process ensures that project proposals that have been championed by a Ministry business unit will obtain funding and approvals for strategically important initiatives.

 ### Step 1: Obtain Business Unit Endorsement